gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 vitalistic turn [@loison2013].
-In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the the enzymes appropriate for digesting the substrate could be spontaneously formed out of the bacterial cytoplasm and inherited by the cell's descendents, completely independent of genes.
+In particular, a neo-Lamarckian view had been employed to explain the phenomenon of enzymatic adaptation where the the enzymes appropriate for digesting the substrate could be spontaneously formed out of the bacterial cytoplasm and inherited by the cell's descendants, completely independent of genes.
 In general, this approach to biology deeply frustrated Monod and strongly influenced his desire to "physicalize" the science [@loison2013].
 One tool he knew was critical to this mission was the burgeoning field of genetics.
-In the mid 1930's Monod undertook a short retreat to Thomas Hunt Morgan's lab at Caltech where he was introduced to genetics which he later remarked as "biology's first discipline" [@loison2013].
+In the mid 1930s Monod undertook a short retreat to Thomas Hunt Morgan's lab at Caltech where he was introduced to genetics which he later remarked as "biology's first discipline" [@loison2013].
 This visit had a profound impact on Monod, who reflected upon it